 Fr.
-Haynes Hubbard has been rector of St. Mark’s since 2012, when he and his family came to the parish after having served in Portugal for five years.
+Haynes Hubbard was the rector of St. Mark’s from 2012, when he and his family came to the parish after having served in Portugal for five years.
 He is married to Susan, a registered midwife, and father to Sebastian, Gabriella (both at university) and to Caspian, still at home.
 Fr.
 Haynes and Susan have a passion for experiencing life in other contexts, and have engaged that passion by living and working in a number of different countries during their careers.

 In January 2020, Fr.
 Haynes, Susan and Caspian moved to Cairo, Egypt to take on new ministries there.

 “Now the word of the Lord came to Jonah the son of Amittai, saying, “Arise, go to Nineveh, that great city, and call out against it, for their evil has come up before me.”
 But Jonah rose to flee to Tarshish from the presence of the Lord.
 He went down to Joppa and found a ship going to Tarshish.
 So he paid the fare and went down into it, to go with them to Tarshish, away from the presence of the Lord.

 We have not been swallowed by a whale, but we share something of Jonah’s trepidations.